awbla/awbla-student-workflow/content/4-agisoftmetashape.md

 The STL file will not include the artifact’s original colors, but is often used for printing a 3D model.
 In comparison, the OBJ file will include the artifact’s original colors, and is often used for display purposes on the web.

+### Step 16: Edit model in MeshMixer
+1. Open MeshMixer program
+2. Drag and drop .stl file into MeshMixer
+3. On left side, click *Analysis* > *Inspector* > CLick Auto Repair All > choose Done
+4. Navigate to *Edit* > choose *Transform*
+5. Move the red, blue and green rounded bars until the object orrientation is correct.
+We want the green arrow to be vertical.
+To ensure this, on the faint circle around the object a "L" and "W" are present and the "L" is usually green, choose the "W".
+6. To resize the object to reflect acutal size.
+Double click in the *Size Y* and enter the length of the object in mm.
+7. Click Accept
+8. Export the .stl
+9. File > Export > choose .stl
+10. You will simply replace the previously created .stl with the new MeshMixer version.
 -------------
 {:#createamask}
 ### Create a mask